techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (182)
 Which of the following restrictions apply to anonymous inner classes?
 (Choose one.)

-a.
-They must be defined inside a code block.
+A. They must be defined inside a code block.

-b.
-They may only read and write final variables of the enclosing class.
+B. They may only read and write final variables of the enclosing class.

-c.
-They may only call final methods of the enclosing class.
+C. They may only call final methods of the enclosing class.

-d.
-They may not call the enclosing class’ synchronized methods.
+D. They may not call the enclosing class’ synchronized methods.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX CHOICES:
 Yes